pr-starfighter/starfighter/README.txt

 * Typing "humansdoitbetter" in the title screen no longer enables cheats.
-This is actually because the switch to SDL2 broke the original feature, and rather than fixing it, I just replaced it with something else.
-I'll let you figure out what the new method to access the cheat menu is. :)
+This is actually because the switch to SDL2 broke the original feature, and rather than fixing it, we just replaced it with something else.
+We'll let you figure out what the new method to access the cheat menu is. 😉

 ------------------------------------------------------------------------